YingLiu4203/old-dev-blog/_posts/2017-08-25-angular-note.md

 * `providers` - creators of services that this module contributes to the global collection of services.
 They are accessible in all parts of the app.
 * `bootstrap` - only the root module set this property to set the app entrance.

-[This Angular Modules Blog](https://blog.angularindepth.com/avoiding-common-confusions-with-modules-in-angular-ada070e6891f) provides an in-depth explanation of how modules work.

 ## 1.2.
 Bootstrapping

 Bootstrapping is usually done in the `src/main.ts` file like the following: